-As you can see by the table, our system had no violations.
 We have learned through our testing that some contaminants have been detected; however, these contaminants were detected below the level allowed by the State.
 Lead and copper were detected within the system but of the 10 samples collected none were found exceeding the action levels.
 We are however required to present the following information on Lead in drinking water:

 If present, elevated levels of lead can cause serious health problems, especially for pregnant women, infants, and young children.
 It is possible that lead levels at your home may be higher than at other homes in the community as a result of materials used in your home's plumbing.
 The Village of Cassadaga is responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components.
-When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing or cooking.
+When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.
 If you are concerned about lead in your water, you may wish to have your water tested.
-Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline (1-800-426-4791) or at http:www.epa.gov/safewater/lead.
+Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline (1-800-426-4791) or at http::www.epa.gov/safewater/lead.